The Helen Morgan Story: Production

-In 1950, Boxoffice announced Warner Bros. was planning to release a musical biography with Doris Day as Helen Morgan.
+In 1950, Boxoffice announced Warner Bros.
+Pictures was planning to release a musical biography with Doris Day as Helen Morgan.
 This is one of the few studio projects Day refused to make, citing she did not want to portray the sordid aspects of Morgan's life, which were in direct contrast to Day's wholesome screen image.
 There was also considerable speculation and negotiation over the prospect that the film would be made with Judy Garland, following her Oscar-nominated performance in A Star is Born.